-Use analytical measurement interval covered with reference interval and clinical allowable interval.
+The analytical measurement interval covered by the reference interval and clinically relevant interval.
+The analytical interval of erythrocytes and leukocytes concentration of fresh whole blood should be from 3.0 to 6.5 ( $10^{12}/L$ ) and from 3.0 to 10 ( $10^{9}/L$ ), respectively.

-- d) Measured volume interval: Use clinical allowable upper limit and lower limit of volume axis for determining erythrocytes and leukocytes - e) Calibration of volumetric devices: Internationally standardized measurements of mass and traceable to National Institute of Standards and Technology (NIST) certification or other equivalent valid standard of accuracy. - f) Nomenclature: ICSH recommendations for the standardization of nomenclature and grading of peripheral blood cell morphological features.
+- d) Measured volume interval: The clinically relevant upper limit and lower limit of volume axis for determining erythrocytes and leukocytes - e) Calibration of volumetric devices:

+Internationally standardized measurements of mass and traceable to certification or other equivalent valid standard of accuracy.

+f) Nomenclature:

+ICSH recommendations for the standardization of nomenclature and grading of peripheral blood cell morphological features.
 Int.
 J. Lab.
 Hematol.
+2015, 37, 287-303[05]

+g) Unit:

-2015, 37, 287-303^[05] - g) Unit: ICSH standardization in haematology.
+ICSH standardization in haematology.
 Recommendation for standardization of haematology reporting units used in the extended blood count.
 Int J Lab Hematol.
-2016 Oct;38(5):472-82^[06].
+2016 Oct;38(5):472-82[06].

+h) Different cell types:

+All types of erythrocytes and leukocytes are counted volumetrically included as leukocyte count.
+Leukocyte count can be expanded to measure small nucleated cells other than leukocytes (for example, nucleated erythrocytes) if the lower limit volume for all smallest nucleated cells and lysing method are validated.